brendanmcgarry/MyConcordiaGrades/README.md

 This guide assumes the use of Python 2.7; it has not been tested with other versions yet.
 We also assume you are using gmail, and we do not support other email providers yet but this might change in future updates.

 Right now MyConcordiaGrades is a simple selenium based web crawler that checks for new grades in the summer 2016 semester.
-In the future it will be updated to handle every semester and will be automated, but for now it will mostly be targetting tech savvy individuals.
+In the future it will be updated to handle every semester and will be automated, but for now it will mostly be targeting tech savvy individuals.
 This small guide assumes you have python and PhantomJS installed and you are able to use the pip command in your terminal, if not then go to this link: [Installing Pip](https://pip.pypa.io/en/stable/installing/)

 #### IMPORTANT NOTE: